Physician and Surgeon

 Kathleen Tran is the child of immigrants from Viet Nam

 Fellowship awarded to support work towards an MD in Medicine at University of Pennsylvania

-Kathleen intends a career in clinical medicine, research and public health policy.
+Kathleen is a classical pianist whose performances have included benefit performances to raise money for the education and development of children with autism.
+As a writer, she has published in the University of Virginia Literary Magazine and has won awards from the National Foundation for Advancement of the Arts and from Brown University, Purdue University, and Indiana University.
 She spent the summer of 2008 as a Health Policy Fellow in the Office of Rear Admiral Susan Blumenthal (the Former U.S. Assistant Surgeon General) at the Foundation for AIDS Research in Washington, D.C., where she worked primarily on issues surrounding the oft-neglected rise of HIV/AIDS in Asia.